011ivand3r/tTales/content/page/about.md

 I am a sports analytics enthusiast.
 I love the way data has powered modern-day sportspersons to break the preconceived limits of the human body and mind.
 My hope is data will do the same for other spheres of *Homo sapiens* life.
 I like to follow the news too.
 Not breaking news, which is itself broken to its core due to the broken business model most media houses follow.
 I read articles; yes, you guessed right!
 The articles by people who have reached the intellectual status of human society.

-By the way, if you ever come across my brother Mycroft, don't forget to let him know that I adore him!
+By the way, I'll take this opportunity to let you know that I adore my brother Mycroft!
+He is amazing!

 That's all!
 Thanks for bearing with my narcissism.
 &nbsp;